SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *bb_pipeline.py subjectFolder*

-where subjectFolder contains the input NIFTI files
+where subjectFolder contains the input NIFTI files for a given subject.